-Having planted Cornerstone in Morningside, St Columba’s are now starting Esk Valley church South of Edinburgh in Midlothian.
-This is an expanding region with newly developed transport links joining up Edinburgh and the Scottish Borders.
+Esk Valley Church is the second plant out of St Columba’s.
+It meets in Midlothian to the immediate south of Edinburgh.
+Midlothian is an expanding region with newly developed transport links joining up Edinburgh and the Scottish Borders.
 It’s also an area with a huge need for the gospel, and for new churches to be started.

 To find out more, please visit the Esk Valley Church website.

 Haddington Community Church

 Haddington Community Church is a new congregation in the early stages of being planted in the centre of East Lothian.
 There is a great need for gospel churches in the area as the population grows rapidly, but the number of people attending churches who have a living faith remains small.
 We have a real mix of ages and church backgrounds, and currently gather on Sunday afternoons to spend time looking at the bible together and praying.
 Our goal is to build a community grounded in God's word who will be welcoming to all, seeking to grow in our love for Jesus, and serving one another and those around us as we share the gospel.
 As we do all this we seek to be a prayerful people as we depend fully on God's grace.